Last Updated on

 This depends on usage frequency and chemical balance.
 If your pool water is properly filtered and chemically balanced, it should last through the whole summer season.

-You can also reduce the need for water changes by using your pool cover when the pool is not in use.
-Also remember to test the water regularly to ensure proper chemical balance.
+You can also reduce the need for water changes by remembering to test the water regularly to ensure proper chemical balance.